-Mentors will be invited to share their experiences throughout the programme with the other mentors through an online meeting in the middle of the programme.
+Mentors will be invited to share their experiences throughout the programme with other mentors by an online meeting in the middle of the programme.
 This meeting (or meetings, if mentors are willing to participate in more than one) will be useful to exchange both successful and unsuccessful practices and to advice and support each other.
+Participation is voluntary.